Peter Guber: Independent producer

-Guber launched his career as an independent film producer with The Deep (1977), which became the one of the highest-grossing films of the year.
+Guber launched his career as an independent film producer with The Deep (1977), which became one of the highest-grossing films of the year.
 Guber also bought the rights and served as executive producer for Midnight Express (1978).
 Produced by Alan Marshall and David Puttnam, the film earned seven Academy Award nominations including Best Picture.
 The National Association of Theatre Owners named Guber Producer of the Year.

 Casablanca Record and Filmworks

 In 1976, Guber merged his company Filmworks with Casablanca Records, headed by Neil Bogart, to form Casablanca Record and Filmworks, Inc. Guber became chairman while Bogart remained president of the combined company.
-Their record operation included ground-breaking artists such as Kiss, Donna Summer, Captain and Tennille, The Village People, and George Clinton's Parliament-Funkadelic.
+Their record operation included artists such as Kiss, Donna Summer, Captain and Tennille, The Village People, and George Clinton's Parliament-Funkadelic.
 It also released soundtracks such as Midnight Express, Endless Love, and Flashdance.
 During this period, Guber also produced several television shows and series, including Television and the Presidency (1984) with Theodore H. White, the 1985 documentary series Oceanquest for NBC, and the 1980 special Mysteries of the Sea for ABC.

 PolyGram Filmed Entertainment and the Guber-Peters Company

-In 1980, Guber rechristened the film division of Casablanca Filmworks as PolyGram Pictures, which was going to be PolyGram's motion picture and television division where he was Chairman of the Board and CEO.
-He, along with Neil Bogart and Jon Peters are planning on to be partners of Boardwalk Records, but he had joined PolyGram Pictures at the last minute.
-He sold his interest in PolyGram in 1982 and then formed and served as co-owner of the Guber-Peters Company (GPC), along with producer Jon Peters.
+In 1980, Guber rechristened the film division of Casablanca Filmworks as PolyGram Pictures, PolyGram's motion picture and television division, where he was Chairman of the Board and CEO.
+He, Neil Bogart, and Jon Peters were planning to be partners of Boardwalk Records, but Guber instead joined PolyGram Pictures at the last minute.
+He sold his interest in PolyGram in 1982 and then formed and served as co-owner of the Guber-Peters Company (GPC) along with producer Jon Peters.

 Films on which Guber served as producer or executive producer have earned more than $3 billion in worldwide revenue and more than 50 Academy Award nominations, including four Best Picture nominations.
-Guber's producing credits during this period include Rain Man, Batman, Gorillas in the Mist, The Color Purple, Innerspace, The Witches of Eastwick, Flashdance, Missing, Tango & Cash and An American Werewolf in London.
+Guber's producing credits during this period include Rain Man, Batman, Gorillas in the Mist, The Color Purple, Innerspace, The Witches of Eastwick, Flashdance, Missing, Tango & Cash, and An American Werewolf in London.